-- 10. The Foster Care Home or Kinship Foster Care Home provider must ensure a safe environment and safely meet the needs of all Clients living in the home. - 11.
-The Service Provider shall provide the CMA a copy of the Foster Care Home or Kinship Foster Care Home certification before any child or youth can be placed in that home.
-If emergency placement is needed outside of business hours, the Service Provider or child placement agency shall provide the CMA a copy of the Foster Care Home or Kinship Foster Care Home certification the next business day.
+- c.
+Only one (1) HCBS-CHRP Client and two (2) HCBS- Persons with Developmental Disabilities (DD) or HCBS- Supported Living Services (SLS) waiver participants; or two (2) HCBS-CHRP participants and one HCBS-DD or HCBS-SLS waiver participant may live in the same foster care home. - C. The Service Provider or child placement agency shall ensure choice is provided to all Clients in their living arrangement. - D. The foster care home provider must ensure a safe environment and safely meet the needs of all Clients living in the home. - E. The Service Provider shall provide the CMA a copy of the foster care home certification before any child or youth can be placed in that foster care home.
+If emergency placement is needed outside of business hours, the Service Agency or child placement agency shall provide the CMA a copy of the foster care home certification the next business day.

-B. Hippotherapy
+F. Hippotherapy

 - 1. Hippotherapy is a therapeutic treatment strategy that uses the movement of a horse to assist in the development/enhancement of skills including gross motor, sensory integration, attention, cognitive, social, behavioral, and communication skills. - 2.
-Hippotherapy may be provided only when the provider is licensed, certified, registered, and/or accredited by an appropriate national accreditation association. - 3.
-Hippotherapy must be used as a treatment strategy for an identified medical or behavioral need. - 4.
+Hippotherapy may be provided only when the provider is licensed, certified, registered, and/or accredited by an appropriate national accreditation association.

+- Hippotherapy must be used as a treatment strategy for an identified medical or behavioral need. - 4.
 Hippotherapy must be an identified need in the Service Plan. - 5.
 Hippotherapy must be recommended or prescribed by a licensed physician or therapist who is enrolled as a Medicaid provider.
 The recommendation must clearly identify the need for hippotherapy, recommended treatment, and expected outcome. - 6.
-The recommending therapist or physician must monitor the progress of the hippotherapy treatment at least quarterly. - 7.
-Hippotherapy is not available under CHRP benefits if it is available under the Medicaid State Plan, EPSDT, or from a Third-Party Resource. - 8.
+The recommending therapist or physician must monitor the progress of the hippotherapy treatment al at least quarterly. - 7.
+Hippotherapy is not available under Medicaid State Plan benefits if it is available under EPSDT, or from a Third Party Resource. - 8.
 Equine therapy and therapeutic riding are excluded.

-C. Intensive Support
+G. Intensive Support